Thalidomide: The active substance in Contergan,

 Thalidomide can cause polyneuritis, an inflammatory disease of the nervous system, in people who use the drug.
 Symptoms include a sensation of numbness in the tips of the fingers and feet.
 It can also be very painful.
 In the case of longer-lasting complaints, polyneuritis also leads to a change in the nerve tissue that can be demonstrated by pathology.

 Grünenthal strongly condemns the atrocities of the Nazi regime and has repeatedly engaged in initiatives against the radical right.
-As is the case for many other companies, however, people worked at Grünenthal in the post-war period who had previously held positions within the NSDAP [National Socialist German Workers' Party].
+As is the case for many other companies, however, Grünenthal employed people in the post-war period who had previously held positions within the NSDAP [National Socialist German Workers' Party].

 Some conspiracy theorists have concluded that Thalidomide was developed during the Nazi era by Nazi chemists and was tested on concentration camp prisoners as an antidote to chemical warfare agents.
-There is no dependable evidence for these speculations 8 We examine two repeatedly expressed theories in greater detail below:
+There is no reasonable evidence for these speculations.8 We examine two repeatedly expressed theories in greater detail below:

-- There is a rumour that Thalidomide was developed before 1954, in the era of the Third Reich.
-Original documents (Lab report of Keller, Lab report of Kunz) and witness testimony under oath of Grünenthal researchers Dr. Kunz and Dr. Keller in the Thalidomide trials9 prove, however, that the two scientists developed the active substance Thalidomide in the Grünenthal lab in 1954.
+• There is a rumor that Thalidomide was developed before 1954, in the era of the Third Reich.
+Original documents (Lab report of Keller, Lab report of Kunz) and the witness testimony under oath of Grünenthal researchers Dr. Kunz and Dr. Keller in the Thalidomide trials9 prove, however, that the two scientists developed the active substance Thalidomide in the Grünenthal lab in 1954.
 The first patent was applied for in 1954.

-- Even so, attempts are repeatedly made to create a link between the development of the active substance Thalidomide and the Nazi past of Dr. Otto Ambros, later a member of the Advisory Board.
+• Even so, attempts are repeatedly made to create a link between the development of the active substance Thalidomide and the Nazi past of Dr. Otto Ambros, later a member of the Advisory Board.
 However, Dr. Ambros was never an employee of the Grünenthal company.
-He joined the Grünenthal Advisory Board in 1972, which is eleven years after Contergan was withdrawn from the market.
+He joined the Grünenthal Advisory Board in 1972, eleven years after Contergan was withdrawn from the market.

-In a research report that appeared in 2016, historian Dr. Niklas Lenhard-Schramm was investigating a possible connection between Thalidomide and the Third Reich, as well as the plausibility of the theories presented.
-He came to the conclusion that the conspiracy theory allegations that Thalidomide had already been developed before 1954 lacked credible evidence.10
+In a research report that appeared in 2016, historian Dr. Niklas Lenhard-Schramm investigated a possible connection between Thalidomide and the Third Reich, as well as the plausibility of the theories presented.
+He concluded that the conspiracy theory allegations that Thalidomide had already been developed before 1954 lacked credible evidence.10

-After Contergan was put on the market in Germany in 1957, licensees and distribution partners gradually distributed Thalidomide-containing medications worldwide in many countries.
+After Contergan was put on the market in Germany in 1957, licensees and distribution partners gradually distributed Thalidomide-containing medications in many countries worldwide.
 The products were available on the market under different brand names, such as Distaval and Softenon.

-In some countries like Spain, Italy, and Brazil, companies distributed medications with the active substance of Thalidomide without the participation or authorization of Grünenthal.
+In some countries like Brazil, Italy, and Spain, companies distributed medications containing the active substance of Thalidomide without the participation or authorization of Grünenthal.

-In the United States, Thalidomide was not sold because the FDA did not issue an approval to the drug.
+In the United States, Thalidomide was not sold because the FDA was still evaluating its market approval when Dr. Widukind Lenz and Dr. William McBride discovered its teratogenic effects.

-Grünenthal stopped sales of its Thalidomide-containing products in November 1961 and informed its distribution partners and licensees in the respective countries in which they had distributed the medications.
+Grünenthal stopped sales of its Thalidomide-containing products in November 1961 and informed its distribution partners and licensees in the countries where they had distributed the medications.

 Is Thalidomide still used today?

 Our company no longer produces any Thalidomide-containing products.
-Thalidomide is, however, relatively easy to produce and is not subject to patent protection.
+Thalidomide is, however, relatively easy to create.
+Today, the manufacture of Thalidomide is no longer protected by the patents that Grünenthal held in several countries at the time.
 Grünenthal has no connection to third parties who offer Thalidomide-containing products.
-Of course, science, industry, and regulatory authorities now know about the serious side effects Thalidomide can produce.
-The manufacture and use of the active substance are therefore subject to strict regulations.
-The product may be prescribed and dispensed only in accordance with a special programme to prevent deformities in unborn children.14
+Of course, science, industry and regulatory authorities now know about the severe side effects Thalidomide can produce.
+The active substance’s manufacture and use are therefore subject to strict regulations.
+The product may be prescribed and dispensed only in accordance with a special program to prevent deformities in unborn children.14

 1 https://www.netdoktor.de/medikamente/thalidomid/